What is the purpose of the study?

 Participation in this study is entirely voluntary and you or your child may decline to participate or withdraw from the research at any time without experiencing any disadvantage.

+You have the right to access any information about you collected as part of the study at any point.
 You will be told of any new information about adverse or beneficial effects related to the study that becomes available during the study that may have an impact on your child’s health.

 If any hearing loss is detected, the school will be informed by default so that they can provide further support.
 You may choose to have results sent directly to you instead.